2006 Stanley Cup Final: Game seven

 This was the first major-league professional championship for the state of North Carolina by a men's team (the Carolina Courage of the defunct Women's United Soccer Association won the 2002 Founders Cup).
-It is also, the only world championship by an active North Carolina–based team in any of the four major league sports.
+Until the Hurricanes' second Stanley Cup win in 2026, this was also the only Big 4 championship by an active North Carolina–based team in any of the four major league sports.
 The Hurricanes made it to the 2002 Stanley Cup Final, losing to the Detroit Red Wings in five games; and the Carolina Panthers made it to Super Bowl XXXVIII, but lost to the New England Patriots, and Super Bowl 50, losing to the Denver Broncos.